Elias Koutsoupias

 - Blockchain mining games with pay forward (with Philip Lazos, Paolo Serafino, and Foluso Ogunlana)

-The next paper is about incentivising blockchain stakeholders to organize into pools
+The next paper explores mechanisms for incentivising blockchain stakeholders to organize into pools

 - Reward sharing schemes for stake pools (with Lars Brünjes, Aggelos Kiayias, and Aikaterini-Panagiota Stouka)